MichaelScoggins/311_wk4_day2_node_mysql/README.md

 This function is done for us.
 Notice the SQL statement retrieving all the rows from the users table.

+- In your getAllUsers return all fields of all users including the fields of usersContact & usersAddress
+- In your createUser be sure that a complete user is created inluding all fields in usersContact & usersAddress

 ### getUserById

 The route is going to look like this: http://localhost:4001/users/389